FoxDotBuild/Cya/MicroPython/README.md

 Note: Whenever you encounter COMx in the following commands substitute the actual port number your MH-ET is connected to (e.g., COM5.
 You can find the port using Windows Device Manager and looking under Ports.

-If this is the first time for MicroPython on this board erase the Flash:
+If this is the first time you've installed MicroPython on this board then erase the Flash:

 	$esptool.py --chip esp32 --port COMx erase_flash